isomerpages/moe-bukittimahpri/_cca/The BTPS CCA Experience.md

 <br>
 <br>
 4. <strong><font color="#4b0082">CCA Transfer Requests</font></strong><br>
-Primary 4 and Primary 5 students who wish to explore a different CCA may&nbsp;submit&nbsp;a transfer request, subject to vacancies and suitability, within a stipulated period.&nbsp;Primary 6 students are to remain in their current CCA&nbsp;for continuity as CCA stands down for graduating students after Term 2.</p>
+Primary 4 and Primary 5 students who wish to explore a different CCA may submit a transfer request, subject to vacancies and suitability, within a stipulated period.
+Primary 6 students are to remain in their current CCA for continuity as CCA stands down for graduating students after Term 2.</p>
-<p align="justify"><strong><u>CCA&nbsp;Choice and&nbsp;Placement</u></strong>
+<p align="justify"><strong><u>CCA Choice and Placement</u></strong>
-<br>CCA placements are&nbsp;determined&nbsp;based on available vacancies, suitability, and the need to&nbsp;maintain&nbsp;balanced and sustainable CCA group sizes.
+<br>CCA placements are determined based on available vacancies, suitability, and the need to maintain balanced and sustainable CCA group sizes.
 Where demand exceeds capacity, the school will put&nbsp;appropriate processes&nbsp;in place&nbsp;to ensure fair and&nbsp;equitable&nbsp;allocation.</p>
 <p align="justify"><strong><u>Commitment and Responsibility</u></strong>
-<br>Students are expected to&nbsp;demonstrate&nbsp;responsibility and commitment once they are&nbsp;allocated&nbsp;to&nbsp;a CCA.
+<br>Students are expected to demonstrate responsibility and commitment once they are allocated to a CCA.
 Regular attendance and active participation are essential for meaningful learning and personal growth.</p>
 <p align="justify">
-BTPS&nbsp;encourages students and parents to work in partnership with the school to support students in making informed CCA choices and sustaining their commitment throughout the year.</p>
+BTPS encourages students and parents to work in partnership with the school to support students in making informed CCA choices and sustaining their commitment throughout the year.</p>
 <strong>List of CCAs Offered and Training Schedule</strong>
 <table style="border:2px solid #0A0B30">
 <tbody><tr>